mattrush/vmlab/README.md

 - Jshon
 - Jansson

 Note: If you want to run this on AMD processors, make sure to find and replace the kvm-intel module name.
-Unsupported but will probably work.
+This is probably trivial but I haven't tested it yet.

 # Design
-- Nodes sync data via rsync over ssh
+- Nodes sync metadata via rsync over ssh
+- Metadata is JSON, in text files, in a git repository
 - A central console uses ssh to control the nodes
-- It's just shell so you don't have to mess with $trendyLang or $crustyLang thus avoiding over-abstraction and over-complication, respectively
+- It's just shell.
+No messing with $trendyLang or $crustyLang
+- Security features are worth the slight increase in complexity (SPKI and x509)

 # Installation
 - Download the source
   - git clone https://github.com/nomasters/vmlab/vmlab.git
 - Generate a package for your platform
   - mkSlackpkg.sh for Slackware
-  - mkDeb.sh for Debian and Ubuntu
+  - mkDeb.sh for Debian, Kali, Ubuntu, etc.
-  - mkFbsd.sh for FreeBSD
 - Install the package
-  - slackpkg install vmlab-<version>_nomasters.txz
+  - slackpkg install vmlab-<version>_nomasters.txz for Slackware
-  -
-  -
+  - dpkg --install vmlab-<version>_nomasters.deb for Debian and Ubuntu
 - Create a user
   - grep -e "^vmlab:" /etc/passwd >/dev/null || umask=600 adduser -g nobody -h /dev/null -s /bin/false vmlab
 - Mount shared storage (or just populate /vlab-iso with your iso collection, if you don't need multiple hypervising hosts)